withastro/docs/src/pages/en/guides/cms/storyblok.md

     The default region is `eu`.
 If your Storyblok space was created in the US region, you will need to set the `region: 'us'`.
     :::

-### Connecting bloks to Astro components
+### Connecting Bloks to Astro components

-To connect your bloks to Astro, create a new folder named `storyblok` in the `src` directory.
-This folder will contain all the Astro components that will match your bloks in your Storyblok blok library.
+To connect your Bloks to Astro, create a new folder named `storyblok` in the `src` directory.
+This folder will contain all the Astro components that will match your Bloks in your Storyblok Blok library.

-In this example, we have a `blogPost` blok content type in our Storyblok library with the following fields:
+In this example, we have a `blogPost` Blok content type in our Storyblok library with the following fields:

 - `title` - A text field
 - `description` - A text field